smartdevicelink/sdl_evolution/proposals/NNNN-atf-additional-transports.md

 ## Potential downsides

 This solution is not scalable.
 To run multiple scripts that test transport simultaneously required adding physical mobile device.

 ## Impact on existing code

 Impact on ATF internal structure.
-May impact some scripts that test multiple connection.
+May impact some scripts that test multiple connections.
-Also if this solution will use sdl_android, some changes may required in sdl_android.
+Also if this solution uses sdl_android, some changes may be required in sdl_android.

 ## Alternatives considered